baloon11/sinch-gmail-sms-python/README.md

-This little script - one of the variants to send and receive SMS using Python.
+This little script - one of the variants to send and recive SMS using Python.

 For sending this script uses Python api http://sinch.com/ service